umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-7-to-8/index.md

 * An Umbraco 7 Cloud project running **the latest version of Umbraco 7**

-* Make sure Umbraco Forms data is set to be handled as content
+* Make sure Umbraco Forms data is not handled as content
     * See [Umbraco Forms on Cloud](../../Deployment/Umbraco-Forms-on-Cloud) for more details on how to check the setting

 * A clean Cloud project running the latest version of Umbraco 8 with **at least 2 environments**